SolidSoftwareServices/AutoBatcher/README.md

 # AutoBatcher
-A library to autobatch tasks transparently fromt he client code
+A library to autobatch tasks transparently from the client code